 - You can filter the exact connections you want to remove

 - You will save time not having to remove them manually

-The other huge reason to keep connections inside LeadDelta is that you can export all your connections from LeadDelta and get connection details in CSV format.
-This feature allows you to remove connections from both LinkedIn and LeadDelta while still preserving relevant information you might need further down the line (sales/marketing campaign, data research…).
+- You can export all your connections from LeadDelta and get connection details in CSV format.
+This allows you to remove connections from both LinkedIn and LeadDelta while still preserving relevant information you might need further down the line.

 What else can you do to better organize your network?

 You can start by viewing your connections more efficiently which will let you have more control over your network and who you want to keep in it.

 Take advantage of Tagging your LinkedIn connections and organizing them the way you want to.

 Lastly, make sure to better organize your LinkedIn inbox and messages.
 With Tags and Pins, you will never lose an important message and will always stay on top of your inbox.